 - Columbia State Historic Park Holiday Events: Be sure to check out the holiday-themed activities and foods.
 (December)

-ESSENTIAL PACKING LIST: YOSEMITE AND TUOLUMNE COUNTY ROAD TRIP
+ESSENTIAL PACKING LIST: YOSEMITE AND GOLD COUNTRY ROAD TRIP

 - Hiking Boots | If you plan on hiking, bring well broken-in boots with good ankle support and good traction.
 My all-time favorites are the Lowa Renegade GTX Mid Boots.
 They’re one of the lightest boots in its class, very durable, and provide out-of-the-box comfort, which is extremely important if you want to prevent blisters from the start.